opral/monorepo/.changeset/late-birds-appear.md

 "@inlang/paraglide-sveltekit": minor
 ---

-Make `languageTag()` function available in server-side load function.
-This eliminates the need for `event.locals.paraglide.lang`
+Make `languageTag()` and message functions available in server-side load function.

+This eliminates the need for
+- `event.locals.paraglide.lang` anywhere.
+- Manually passing the language tag to message functions that are used in load functions / actions.